-What to see in Portugal
+Things to do in Portugal

-The sea has always been Portugal's first love.
-The golden beaches and soaring cliffs of the Algarve attract millions of visitors every year.
-Vibrant, energetic tourist resorts in the South give way to the natural treasures of the Parque Natural de Ria Formosa.
+Sightseeing in Portugal consists of a warm climate, charming ports and friendly people.
+The sea has always been the country's first love, with the golden beaches and soaring cliffs of the Algarve attract millions of visitors every year.
+Vibrant, energetic tourist resorts in the south give way to the natural treasures of the Parque Natural de Ria Formosa.

 The trademark seven hills of Portugal's historic capital city, Lisbon, stand over a colourful city.
-Visitors can wind their way through the city aboard the famous Tram 28, and experience mournful Fado music in the Alfama district.
+Visitors can wind their way through Lisbon aboard the famous Tram 28, and experience mournful Fado music in the Alfama district.
 Not to be missed is a day trip to the picturesque town of Sintra, nestled in the mountains north of Lisbon.
 Equally impressive is the walled town of Obidos, with its hilltop castle now turned into a luxury pousada (inn).

 Alfama